getpelican/pelican/docs/settings.rst

 Themes
 ======

-3 themes are available.
+By default, two themes are availablee.
 You can specify them using the `-t` option:

 * notmyidea
 * simple (a synonym for "full text" :)
-* martyalchin

 You can define your own theme too, and specify it's emplacement in the same way (be sure to specify the full absolute path to it).

 Here is `a guide on how to create your theme
 <http://alexis.notmyidea.org/pelican/themes.html>`_

+You can find a list of themes at http://github.com/ametaireau/pelican-themes.

 The `notmyidea` theme can make good use of the following settings.
 I recommend to use them too in your themes.